top of page

 Snake gourd curry — Chettinad-style

-A snake gourd is one of those vegetables that you look at in the grocery store and wonder "What do you do with that?"
-It is between 3-5 feet long and about an inch thick and tends to wind and curl around itself, hence the name.
-But this very nutritious vegetable is used extensively in Indian and Asian cuisine.
-It belongs to the cucumber family and has a very light delicate flavor.
+A snake gourd is one of those vegetables that you look at in the grocery store and wonder, "What do you do with that?"
+It is between 3 and 5 feet long and about an inch thick and tends to wind and curl around itself, hence the name.
+However, this very nutritious vegetable is used extensively in Indian and Asian cuisine.
+It belongs to the cucumber family and has a very light, delicate flavour.

-The Chettiyars are a small community in South India, mainly very successful traders and bankers in South India.
-This link has a wonderful history of this community.
-Chettinad food is very distinct, yet quite varied in nature.
+The Chettiyars are a small community in South India, mainly very successful traders and bankers.
+This link has an excellent history of this community.
+Chettinad food is very distinct yet quite varied in nature.
 They specialized in slow braised meat curries and also lighter vegetables.
-I chose this recipe because of its light flavors and the use of a lentil with the snake gourd.
-The light curry was simple, yet delicious.
-The earthy split mung beans added a wonderful flavor to the delicate gourds amplified by the chili and spices.
-This is that perfect side dish that will surprise everyone.
+I chose this recipe because of its light flavours and the use of lentils with the snake gourd.
+The light curry was simple yet delicious.
+The earthy split mung beans added a wonderful flavour to the delicate gourds, amplified by the chilli and spices.
+This is the perfect side dish that will surprise everyone.

 Ingredients: